arminbiere/minibones/src/build.md

 `makefile.in`.
 Lower-case `makefile` has higher priority than upper-case `Makefile` and thus for pain-less compilation simply use `./configure && make`.
-You might want to consider checking out `./configure -h` and particularly the '--expert' option to allow run-time options for.
+You might want to consider checking out `./configure -h` and particularly the `--expert` option to allow run-time options for.

 Beside `notangle` and `libz` which was already needed for the old build process our new build process also requires `sed`, `find` and `xargs`.